agombolay/ribose-map/README.md

 ## Modules
 **Alignment**: Aligns reads to reference genome sequence, de-depulicates based on UMI, and de-multiplexes by barcode

-**Coordinate**: Calculates single-nucleotide chromosomal coordinates of rNMPs based on rNMP sequencing technique used
+**Coordinate**: Calculates single-nucleotide chromosomal coordinates of rNMPs based on sequencing technique used

 Based on the chromosomal coordinates, the Composition, Sequence, and Distribution Modules...
 * **Composition**: Calculates and plots the percentage of r{A, C, G, U}MP noramlized to the reference genome sequence